Bekisopa Madagascar

 Bekisopa Iron Ore Project

 In June 2014 AKORA acquired a 75% interest in Iron Ore Corporation Madagascar sarl (IOCM) from Cline Mining Corporation.
-IOCM’s key asset is the Bekisopa iron project which, based on historical exploration and evaluation, has potential for near surface direct ship ore (DSO) and has a stated potential estimated at greater than 150Mt.
-In July/August 2020 AKORA negotiated acquisition of the remaining 25% of Bekisopa from Cline Mining so that AKORA will hold 100% of the Bekisopa tenements once lodgement and transfer is finalised.
+In July/August 2020 AKORA negotiated acquisition of the remaining 25% of Bekisopa from Cline Mining so that AKORA holds 100% of the Bekisopa tenements.

 The Bekisopa prospect has been the focus of three generations of evaluation, the French Geological Society BRGM in 1959-62, the United Nations Development Program (UNDP) in 1976-78 and Cline Mining Corp. in 2007-08.
 Since July 2019 Bekisopa is the main focus for AKORA Resources.